soneyahossain/mybugfinder/README.md

 How To Run Tool from Intellij IDEA and Test Your Own Code
 ----------------------------------------------------------

+1. Make Sure You Can Compile and Run Maven Projects.
-1. Download the Files from the Github.
+2. Download the Files from the Github.
-2. Open Zip File.
+3. Open Zip File and Navigate Using Terminal to mybugfinder-master Folder.
+4. Open the mytool.java File and Replace Path to Folder Containing Source Code to Test with Path to Code You Want to Test.
+5. Navigate to Folder with pom.xml.
+6. Run "mvn package".
+7. Run "mvn exec:java -Dexec.mainClass=com.soneya.bugfinder.mytool"

 A sample output after running joda-time src files tested by our tools: